Homas/ioc2rpz/README.md

 You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND.
 A sample bind's configuration file (named.conf) is provided in the cfg folder.
 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=bvhyMFa_mBM" target="_blank"><img src="https://github.com/Homas/ioc2rpz/blob/master/ioc2rpz_demo.png"></a></p>

+## DNS over TLS (DoT)
+ioc2rpz supports RPZ distribution over DoT.
+The SSL listener service is automatically started on port 853 (PortTLS) if a certificate is provided in the configuration (``cert``).
+Current implementation has following limitations:
+- TLS 1.2 only;
+- single request per session;
+- TLS PIN is not supported;
+- DNS Notify messages are unencrypted.

 ## ioc2rpz vs ISC BIND vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;